Monday, November 22, 2010

 Ingredients

-~ One large loaf good white bread, lightly toasted and crumbled (baguettes are nice)
+~ One large loaf good bread, lightly toasted and crumbled (a baguette is nice)

 ~ 3 tbsp. olive oil